Melissa Data Quality Platforms

 You have the right to opt-out of the processing of your personal information for purposes of (1) targeted advertising, (2) the sale of personal data, or (3) profiling in furtherance of decisions that produce legal or similarly significant effects on you.
 We will also collect opt-in or opt-out consent, depending on the state in which you reside.

-For more information about the categories of personal data Melissa collects, the purpose for collecting that data, the categories of personal data we share with third parties, and the categories of third parties with whom we share the data, please see our Melissa Privacy Policy.
+For more information about the categories of personal data Melissa collects, the purpose for collecting that data, the categories of personal data we share with third parties and the categories of third parties with whom we share the data, please see our Melissa Privacy Policy.

-3. Consumer Requests
+III.
+Consumer Requests

 If we decline to take action regarding your request, you may appeal such decision within a reasonable period of time by emailing ConsumerRequest@melissa.com.